-ONLINE VIA QUERCUS: Lectures will be delivered as recorded content the night before class.
-Students are expected to watch the lecture before, then attend live Zoom office hours (Tuesday 4-5pm).
-Learn Anywhere Guide for Students: https://library.utm.utoronto.ca/students/quercus/learn-anywhere University of Toronto tech requirements for online learning
+ONLINE VIA QUERCUS: Lectures will be delivered as recorded content the week before the Companion Lecture.
+Students are expected to watch the lecture before, then attend live Zoom Companion Lecture (Monday 3-4pm).
+Midterms & Final Exam will be held on Quercus.
+Papers will be handed in through Quercus.

+Learn Anywhere Guide for Students: https://library.utm.utoronto.ca/students/quercus/learn-anywhere

+University of Toronto tech requirements for online learning